 Toronto is a city that first-time travelers shouldn’t miss out in their itinerary.
 Canada is an accessible destination for travelers but follows strict policies towards first-timers.
 There is a way for travelers without a Canadian visa to enjoy the many faces of Toronto.
-If you are a citizen of a country that is listed as eligible for ETA Canada, you should be qualified for the Canada ETA application.
+If you are a citizen of a country that is listed as eligible for ETA Canada, you should be qualified for the Kanada ETA application.
 Let us take a sneak peek into some of the many iconic sites and places that the large city of Toronto has to offer.

 Toronto’s CN Tower